 \section{Example 2: Estimating an Average Risk Difference from Stratified Data}

-Say that interest lies in the distribution of three binary variables, $(C,X,Y)$, in a population.
-Here $C$ is a potential confounding variable, $X$ is an exposure variable, and $Y$ is a health outcome variable.
-The particular target of inferential interest is taken to be the average risk difference, $\psi = E\{E(Y|X=1,C)-E(Y|X=0,C)\}$.
-(As an aside, this target can be motivated as an average treatment effects in a framework using counterfactual outcomes, under an assumption that the counterfactual outcomes are conditionally independent of $X$ given $C$.)
+Consider three binary variables, $(C,X,Y)$, with $X$ an exposure variable, $Y$ an outcome variable, and $C$ a potential confounder.
+The target parameter is presumed to be the average risk difference, $\psi = E\{E(Y|X=1,C)-E(Y|X=0,C)\}$, which can be motivated from a causal inference perspective.
 Say the available data, however, are sampled conditional on $C$.
-That is, a pre-specified number of realizations $n_{0}$ are drawn from $(Y,X|C=0)$, and similarly a pre-specified number of realizations $n_{1}$ are drawn from $(Y,X|C=1)$.
+That is, pre-specified numbers of realizations, $n_{0}$ and $n_1$, are drawn from $(Y,X|C=0)$, and $(Y,X|C=1)$ respectively.